Open Now

 Other Potential Issues

 While drain or vent pipe issues are most prevalent, a few other factors can also contribute to lingering sewage gases.
-Understanding these uncommon scenarios helps with properly diagnosing hard-to-pinpoint odours.
+Understanding these uncommon scenarios helps with correctly diagnosing hard-to-pinpoint odours.

 Mould or mildew growth